 While working remotely, your business phone and number cannot be out of reach.
-With a Cloud Phone System you can make and accept calls from anywhere using your soft- and desktop phones.
+With a Cloud Phone System, you can make and accept calls from anywhere using your soft- and desktop phones.
 On top of that, your phone numbers, call flows, and configurations will remain the same as in the office.
 Thus, you don’t need any additional settings and resources to maintain it.

-Cloud phone system can be a good ground for setting up an Intelligent Contact Center.
+A cloud phone system can be a good ground for setting up an Intelligent Contact Center.
 Access to call analytics and smart dashboards with reports will allow you to keep track of your call center productivity.
 This way, you can help employees stay connected to clients, and your company – remain flexible and efficient.

 Full-featured Inbound & Outbound call center with AI-based agent scoring and call analytics.